 Meaning

-In the quote “How mankind defers from day to day the best it can do, and the most beautiful things it can enjoy, without thinking that every day may be the last one, and that lost time is lost eternity!,” the emphasis is on happiness.
-It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.
+“How mankind defers from day to day the best it can do, and the most beautiful things it can enjoy, without thinking that every day may be the last one, and that lost time is lost eternity!” presents a viewpoint centered on happiness.
+It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.

 Theme